 Vocabulary plays a fundamental role in the reading process and is critical to reading comprehension.
-A reader cannot understand a text without knowing what most of the words mean.
-Students learn the meanings of most words indirectly, through everyday experiences with oral and written language.
+Children learn the meanings of most words indirectly, through everyday experiences with oral and written language.
 Other words are learned through carefully designed instruction.

 Vocabulary plays an important part in learning to read.
 Beginning readers must use the words they hear orally to make sense of the words they see in print.
 Kids who hear more words spoken at home learn more words and enter school with better vocabularies.
 This larger vocabulary pays off exponentially as a child progresses through school.